justinkim2015/chess/README.md

     -well only black pieces seem to be broken, white works just fine **STILL DONT KNOW WHY** But going to take a step away from the check method to refactor a bit so it's easier to see whats going on in my logic

-    How can I make these valid_move? (possible moves) function work better